quercus-glauca/curated-events-webapp/data/README-data.md

 ## Server-side data providers

-The `data/providers` directory contains the various server-side **data providers** that get access to the different **data categories** used by the application.
+The `data/providers` directory contains the various server-side **data providers** which manage and get access to the different **data categories** used by the application.
 They can be alternativelly selected at _build time_ with the corresponding **environment variable**, namely:

 - `EVENTS_PROVIDER=""`
 - `COMMENTS_PROVIDER=""`